SimoneTiberi/IsoBayes/README.md

 We use a two-layer latent variable approach to model two sources of uncertainty typical of MS data:
 i) peptides may be erroneously detected (even when absent);
 ii) many peptides are compatible with multiple protein isoforms.
-In the first layer, we sample the presence/absence of each peptide based on its estimated probability of being mistakenly detected, also known as PEP.
+In the first layer, we sample the presence/absence of each peptide based on its estimated probability of being mistakenly detected, also known as PEP (i.e., posterior error probability).
 In the second layer, for peptides that were estimated as being present, we allocate their abundance across the protein isoforms they map to.
 These two steps allow us to recover the presence and abundance of each protein isoform.